 - 2. Select the operation button "Show/Hide Tasks" to display all tasks related to the specification of the procedure ("Execute specification", "Validate specification" and "Verify specification preconditions").
-Validate the specification by executing these tasks (run "Execute specification" with execution option "Silent" switched off to investigate the input/output pairs allowed by your specification; the checks of the other tasks which denote theorems may be performed with option "Silent" switched on).
+Validate the specification by executing these tasks (run "Execute specification" with execution option "Silent" switched off to investigate the in-put/output pairs allowed by your specification; the checks of the other tasks which denote theorems may be performed with option "Silent" switched on).
 If a task stays red, i.e., the corresponding theorem does not hold, you may choose the entry "Show Counterexample" from the popup menu of the task (which appears with a right-click) to get some further insight, which may help you to improve your procedure specification. - 3.
 Annotate the loop with suitable invariants (invariant) and termination term (decreases).
 Rerun the procedure check to ensure that your annotations are not too strong (but they may be still too weak to carry the verification).

-Please note that RISCAL treats procedure parameters such as a as unmodifiable constants; thus it is not necessary to specify that its value remains unchanged.
+Please note that RISCAL treats procedure parameters such as a and n as unmodifiable constants; thus it is not necessary to specify that their values remain unchanged.
 Furthermore, all the knowledge from the precondition of the procedure is automatically inherited and does not have to specified in the invariants again.
 However, you have to express in the invariant the following information:

-- Basic knowledge about the range of $i (\ldots \le i \le \ldots)$ and the relationship of i and m $(i = 0 \Rightarrow m = \ldots)$ . - Knowledge about m which arises from the postcondition (which talks about the situation after the termination of the loop when the whole array has been processed)
+• Basic knowledge about the range of $i (\ldots \le i \le \ldots)$ and the relationship of i and m $(i = 0 \Rightarrow m = \ldots)$.

-and is adequately generalized (to include the situation before/after every loop iteration when only part of the array has been processed): $(i > 0 \Rightarrow \exists k : 0 \le k < i \land ...)$ and $(\forall k : 0 \le k < i \Rightarrow ...)$ .

-4. Now demonstrate your knowledge of the Hoare calculus by manually deriving from the specification and the loop annotations the verification conditions whose validity implies the total correctness (partial correctness and termination) of the program.
+- Knowledge about m which arises from the postcondition (which talks about the situation after the termination of the loop when the whole array has been processed) and is adequately generalized (to include the situation before/after every loop iteration when only part of the array has been processed): (i > 0 ⇒ ∃k : 0 ≤ k < i ∧ ...) and (∀k : 0 ≤ k < i ⇒ ...). - 4.
+Now demonstrate your knowledge of the Hoare calculus by manually deriving from the specification and the loop annotations the verification conditions whose validity implies the total correctness (partial correctness and termination) of the program.